 Project History allows Project Administrators to review project activity over the last 7 days.
 Project History provides detailed information about what changed, when it changed, and who changed it.
 You can see events such as changes to project settings, task updates, updated or deleted scheduled hours, and much more.
 You can use Project History to monitor project activity and ensure your team members are following the proper processes.

-To open Project History, select the Actions (“ ”) icon in a project, then select Project History.
+To open Project History, select the Actions (“ ”) icon in a project located to the right of the project name, then select Project History.

 The Project History page displays the following information for each event:

-- Details—Select the Details (“ ”) icon to see a comparison of the record before and after the event.
+- Details—Select the Details (“ ”) icon to see the Associated Data for the event—such as the associated user name, task name, and/or project name—and a Comparison of the record before and after the event.
 The things that changed are highlighted in blue.